Cross-Level Multi-Instance Distillation for Self-Supervised Fine-Grained Visual Categorization: Related work

 Existing FGVC approaches are usually fully-supervised.
 They follow the part-driven paradigm, which discerns the fine-grained semantics from the discriminative parts.
 The utilization of parts can be either explicit or implicit.
 The explicit part selection pipelines are heavily inherited from the visual localization frameworks \cite{luo2019cross,ge2019weakly,han2022pcnn}.
 More recently, implicit part selection approaches have been extensively studies.
 Technically, these methods either build multi-scale representations \cite{zhang2019learning,touvron2019fixing,ji2020attention,du2020fine,zhao2021part} from CNN \cite{dubey2018pairwise,zhang2019learning,chang2023erudite} and ViT models \cite{zhao2021part,hu2021rams,he2021transfg}, or utilize attention modules \cite{ji2020attention,gao2020channel,zhuang2020learning,behera2021context}.

-On the other hand, there is a recent trend to combine FGVC with other tasks, such as object re-identification \cite{rao2021counterfactual,zhu2022dual}, image retrieval \cite{wei2021A2,shen2022semicon}, multi-modal learning \cite{yang2022dynamic,wang2022knowledge} and \etc. In general, enhancing the representation from subtle fine-grained patterns is able to also improve the discriminative ability of these tasks, yielding a better performance.
+On the other hand, there is a recent trend to combine FGVC with other tasks, such as object re-identification \cite{rao2021counterfactual,zhu2022dual}, image retrieval \cite{wei2021A2,shen2022semicon}, and multi-modal learning \cite{yang2022dynamic,wang2022knowledge}.
+In general, enhancing the representation from subtle fine-grained patterns is able to also improve the discriminative ability of these tasks, yielding a better performance.
+However, how to distillate the key local patterns under multiple instance learning (MIL) formulation has not been explored by prior works, where the MIL formulation can pose a rigours constraint between the subtle patterns and fine-grained semantic categories.
+Notice that, although several recent works leverage self-supervised techniques to refine the fine-grained patterns \cite{yang2022fine,Fang2024Contrast,ji2023siamese}, these methods still require the fine-grained annotations to supervise the model and thus are under the fully-supervised paradigm.